MostafaMousaaa/CS50/README.md

 - 🤖 **Chatbot** - Natural language processing basics
 - 🗄️ **Movies Database** - SQL queries and database design
 - 🏠 **Fiftyville Mystery** - SQL detective work with complex queries
+- 🌐 **Homepage Portfolio** - Building a personal website with HTML, CSS, and JS
+- ✅ **Form Validation Demo** - Client-side validation using JavaScript and Regex
+- 📍 **Geolocation App** - Using browser APIs to get user location

 ## 💻 How to Use This Repository